 Celebrations: CuriOdyssey can be booked for birthday parties of up to 50 people (adults and children included).
 The party package includes use of a party room, access to the outside area of the museum, free museum entry and parking, a scavenger hunt, and a public animal viewing.
 The cost of renting the classroom-patio or picnic area (up to 24 guests) is $165 for members and $230 for non-members (includes a one-year family membership).
 The cost for Redwood Hall (up to 50 guests) is $235 for members and $300 for non-members.

-$8 per adult, $6 per senior and students 13 to 17, $4 per child ages 3 to 12, FREE for children under 3.
-FREE first Sundays of the month.
+$9 per adult, $7 per senior and students 13 to 17, $6 per child ages 2 to 12, FREE for children under 2.
+FREE community days, check website for details.
 FREE for teachers with ID.

 From San Francisco, take 101 South to the Poplar Avenue exit.
 Turn right on Humboldt until Peninsula Avenue.
 Turn right on Peninsula.
 Go over the freeway, stay in the left lane, then circle back into the park.
 It's a little tricky the first time, but if you head for the golf course, you will find it.

 There is a $5 per car entrance fee to Coyote Point on weekends but if you show your membership card, the fee is waived.
 If there is no one at the entrance booth, you do not have to pay the fee!

 *Membership comes with reciprocal discounts to many other science museums and zoos in the U.S, but not in San Francisco.

 *AAA members receive 25% discounted admission with ID (through 2010).
 50% discount off regular admission with valid KQED or KTEH member card through 2010 as well.

 *This is a great rainy-day hotspot.